Talking to Your Student About Campus Safety

 Encourage your student to attend a “Street Smart” presentation in his/her residence hall to learn more about safety and security tips.
 A listing of workshop times and locations will be made available to students during the semester.

-- To report a crime on campus, students should call the Department of Public Safety emergency line immediately at 865-2222.
-Emergency telephones are located throughout the campus-and calls are immediately connected to the Department of Public Safety.
+- To report a crime on campus, students should call the Office of Public Safety emergency line immediately at 865.2222.
+Emergency telephones are located throughout the campus-and calls are immediately connected to the Office of Public Safety.
 Students should take notice of the emergency phone locations when walking on campus.

 - To report a crime off-campus, students should call 911 immediately.
 This will ensure the safest and most efficient response.

-More information is available at The Department of Public Safety.
+More information is available at The Office of Public Safety.